StockDrops/StockDropsPublicDesktopApp/README.md

 #### Instructions
 1. Download the latest version of the StockDrops Desktop App from our [website](https://files.stockdrops.net/releases/latest/Setup.exe) or our GitHub [mirror](https://github.com/StockDrops/StockDropsPublicDesktopApp/releases/tag/v1.1.3).
 2. Please read through the app's provided dialogue.
 It provides important info regarding the app's functionality.
 Once done, the app will guide you through the first-time setup.
 Before starting the setup, you will be given a chance to view the paid subscription tiers (found [here](https://my.stockdrops.net/)).
-When ready to proceed, click the "Ready" button.
+Click the "Ready" button when ready to proceed with the installation.
 3.